West End, Surrey: Events

-Every year on the village recreation ground is its Summer Fete and in the autumn, The Horticultural and Agricultural Show.
+Every year the village recreation ground holds a Summer Fete, with The Horticultural and Agricultural Show in the autumn.

 Sports

 The two grounds in the village host a seniors football team and cricket team, competing within the county.

 Transport

 The bus routes 34 and 35 travel through the village at intervals of 30 minutes.

 Localities

 Donkey Town

 The western neighbourhood of the village has this locality name.
 However it has never formed a historically recorded hamlet under the vestry-administered system.
 The area is not mentioned in county records under the name of a manor.

 West End Common

-West End Common is a restricted access area, not inhabited and is home to many rare heathland plants and has been designated a Site of Special Scientific Interest (SSSI) by English Nature.
+The West End Heath is an uninhabited restricted-access area and serves as a habitat for various rare heathland plants.
+It has been officially designated as such a Site of Special Scientific Interest (SSSI) by English Nature.
 It is also a Thames Basin Heaths Special Protection Area within the remit of Surrey Heath.

 Lucas Green

 A linear settlement on a cul-de-sac road, Lucas Green Road, leading to the periphery of West End Common, Lucas Green has a close cluster of four buildings, surrounding Lucas Green Manor, which are listed.
 One, Lucas Green Manor house, at Grade II dates to the 16th century, and Lucas Green further extends down Lucas Green Road leading on to a small hamlet on the left consisting of eleven more properties, some of which date back to the 17th Century.